araobp/parking/README.md

 - Stream processing at IoT gateways

+System integration test:

+- You cannot automate the test: you need to run cars in front of the camera.

 ####Enterprise integration patterns

 When it comes to messaging such as MQTT (e.g., pubsub, event-driven and asynchronous messaging), you had better read this: http://www.enterpriseintegrationpatterns.com/